arduino/docs-content/content/retired/04.other/hardware-pictures/content.md

 Products from others that we've tried and liked; compatible with the Arduino software.

-* [Boarduino](http://www.ladyada.net/make/boarduino/) from Adafruit Industries.
+* [Boarduino](http://www.ladyada.net/make/boarduino/) from Adafruit® Industries.
 For use in bread-boards with FTDI USB-to-TTL-Serial cable or other USB-to-serial adapter.
 Available as a bare PCB or in kit form.

 ## Other Related Hardware